claraavd/claraavd/README.md

-- 👋 Hi, I’m @claraavd
+- 👋 Hi, I’m @claraavd | Learning new things

 <!---
 claraavd/claraavd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.